Iliera should have died.

 “Nope,” the man replied.
 “Come on.
 You can search among the wounded.”

 I felt sick.
 I knew Evanor wouldn’t be among the wounded.
 She had been prepared for this.
-The only thing I could do now was reach Proudmoore’s camp and check in on my friends.
-If anyone could keep them safe it would be Jaina Proudmoore.
+The only thing I could do now was reach the main camp, if we had one, and check on my friends.

 “I can still help,” I added.
 “I can’t teleport out of this place, but within it I should be fine.
-I’ll start taking the wounded to Proudmoore’s camp.
+I’ll start taking the wounded to the main encampment.
 We can figure out what we do from there.”

 “No arguments here,” the man said.
 “Come on, I’ll show you the way.”